Easy to Difficult Bible Trivia Quiz

 Answer A: Saul of Tarsus.

-A divine person, believed to be Jesus, blinded Saul of Tarsus as he was traveling to Damascus.
+A divine person, Jesus, blinded Saul of Tarsus as he was traveling to Damascus.

 A few days later, Ananias healed Saul by laying his hands on his head.

-Saul converted during this experience, and God changed Saul's name to Paul.
+Saul converted during this experience, and the Lord changed Saul's name to Paul.

 Before this event, Saul persecuted the Jews and was involved in many of their deaths.

-After his conversion, Paul was one of the most significant followers of Jesus.
+After his conversion, Paul was one of the most significant followers of Christianity.

 Acts 9:1-9.